fuzziqersoftware/sharedstructures/README.md

 There are a few quirks to watch out for:
 - With HashTable and PrefixTree, modifying complex values in-place will silently fail because `t[k]` returns a copy of the value at `k`, since it's generally not safe to directly modify values without holding the pool lock.
 Statements like `t[k1] = {}; t[k1][k2] = 17` won't work - after doing this, `t[k1]` will still be an empty dictionary.
 - With HashTable and PrefixTree, strings and numeric values *can* be modified "in-place" because Python implements this using separate load and store operations - so `t[k] += 1` works, but is vulnerable to data races when multiple processes are accessing the structure.
 PrefixTree supports atomic increments on numeric keys by using `t.incr(k, delta)`.
 - HashTable and PrefixTree aren't subclasses of dict.
 They can be converted to (non-shared) dicts by doing `dict(t.items())`.
-This may not produce a consistent snapshot though; see "iteration semantics" above.
+This may not produce a consistent snapshot though; see "Mapping iteration semantics" above.
 - Queue, PriorityQueue, and IntVector aren't subclasses of list.
 Unlike the mapping types, there's no easy way to convert them to non-shared lists since they aren't iterable.

 ## Thread safety